haddocking/disvis/README.md

 If Python2.7 is present on your system, use the following command on Ubuntu & Debian systems

-    sudo apt-get install git python-dev python-pip python-numpy
+    sudo apt-get install git python-dev python-numpy

 and for Fedora systems

-    sudo yum install git python-devel python-pip numpy
+    sudo yum install git python-devel numpy

-These commands will install *git*, the Python header files, the Python package manager *pip*, and NumPy.
-The final step to prepare you system is installing Cython.
+These commands will install *git*, the Python header files and NumPy.

-    sudo pip install cython

 Wait untill the installation is finished.
 Your system is now ready.
 Follow the general instructions above to install **DisVis**.